haskellcamargo/pragmatic-functional-javascript/the-second-chance.md

 If imperative programming and other paradigms, like object orientation, were good enough, why do we need to learn a new way to code?
 The answer is: survival.
 Object orientation cannot save us from the cloud monster anymore.
 More complex problems have arisen and functional programming fits them very well.
 Functional programming is not "another syntax", as some people think; it is another mindset and a declarative way to solve problems.
 While in imperative programming you specify steps and how things happen, in declarative \(functional and logic\) programming you specify what has to be done, and the computer should decide the best way to do that.
 We've evolved a lot to do the job that a computer can do hundreds of times better than us.

+### Testability and maintainability

+Modular and functional code bases are way easier to test and get a high coverage on unit tests.
+Things are very well isolated and independent, and by following all the main principles you get composable programs that work well together and have less bugs.

+### Parallelism

+This is really variant with the implementation, but in languages that can track all sort of effects, you get parallelism and the possibility of clustering your program for free.